 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Freeland is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Freeland is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Freeland who work in office and administrative support (12.77%), management occupations (11.83%), and sales jobs (11.53%).
+Overall, Freeland is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Freeland who work in sales jobs (13.00%), management occupations (10.67%), and office and administrative support (9.93%).

 Also of interest is that Freeland has more people living here who work in computers and math than 95% of the places in the US.